What Long-Term Care Insurance (LTCI) Alternatives are available if you are less than healthy?

-Long-Term Care Insurance AlternativesAlternatives to Traditional Long-Term Care Insurance and Linked Benefit Long-Term Care Insurance are available.
-However, the available benefits might be limited.
-These alternatives are for people who want to buy traditional or insurance-based long-term care insurance, but can no longer qualify.
+Alternatives to Traditional Long-Term Care Insurance and Linked Benefit Long-Term Care Insurance are available.
+However, the chronic care benefits these alternatives provide may be limited and could be subject to taxation.
+These alternatives are for you if you want to buy traditional or insurance-based long-term care insurance, but can no longer qualify.

 Short-Term Care Insurance

 Short-Term Care insurance is similar to Traditional Long-Term-Care Insurance (LTCI) except that the benefit period is shorter than one year.
-Short Term Care may be the right product for you if you:
+Short-Term Care may be the right product for you if you:

-• Are looking to add to an existing long term care plan.
+• Are looking to add to an existing long-term care plan.

-• Cannot afford long term care insurance.
+• Cannot afford long-term care insurance.

-• Cannot qualify for long term care insurance.
+• Cannot qualify for long-term care insurance.

 • The inability to perform activities of daily living.

-• A cognitive impairment.
+• A cognitive impairment

-Short-Term Care insurance simplified issue application underwriting is easier than for a typical long term care insurance policy.
+Short-Term Care insurance simplified issue application underwriting is easier than for a typical long-term care insurance policy.
 Short-Term Care policies could help:

 • Pay for your stay in an assisted living facility or skilled nursing home.